LORD: Leader-based framework for Resource Discovery in Mobile Device Clouds: LORD: Leader-Based Framework for Resource Discovery

-In this section, we present our leader-based management framework for SD in mobile clouds.
+In this section, we present LORD for mobile device clouds (MDCs).
 First, we state our assumptions (Section~\ref{section:assumptions}).
-Parameters of the model are introduced in Section~\ref{section:parameters}.
+Then parameters of LORD are introduced in Section~\ref{section:parameters}.
 Section~\ref{section:Leader Selection Game} formulates the leader selection problem.
-Then, the two phases of management framework are introduced (Sections~\ref{section:Phase1} and \ref{section:phase2}).
-Finally, we consider the event of entrance and departure of nodes to/from the cloud.
+Then, the two phases of LORD are introduced (Sections~\ref{section:Phase1} and \ref{section:phase2}).
+Finally, we consider the event of entrance and departure of nodes to/from the MDC.